Eight Seasonal Recipes to Try this Spring

 ZENB Rotini Pasta With Salmon, Olives, & 30 Cloves Of Garlic (view recipe)

 Garlic-lovers unite!
 With a stunning two heads of garlic packed into it, this pasta dish is the perfect showcase for garlic in its peak season.
 Add salmon to boost omega-3s for a dinner that brings 44 grams of protein to your table.

-Featuring pecorino cheese along with peas and onions, this recipe packs in rich, classic flavors while coming in at under 600 calories.
-Finishing the pasta off with lemon and mint adds a light touch to round out the dish.
+Featuring pecorino cheese along with peas and onions, this recipe packs in classic springy flavors while coming in at under 600 calories.
+Finishing the pasta off with lemon and mint adds a zesty, herbal touch to amplify the complexity of the dish.

 Skip takeout night with this curry filled with protein and iron.
 This pasta packs in fresh spring veggies like celery, peas, and onions to fill you with fiber and adds protein with tender golden lentils.